satur-io/duckdb-php/docs/md/running-queries.md

 ```

 We will talk later about `\Saturio\DuckDB\Result\ResultSet` and
 how to read resultset values.
-But let's see first some others ways
+But let's see some others ways
-to get a DB connection.
+to get a DB connection first.

 ### Connection with configuration